quicwg/base-drafts/draft-ietf-quic-tls.md

 If 0-RTT is possible, it is ready after the client sends a TLS ClientHello message or the server receives that message.
-After providing a QUIC client with the first handshake octets, the TLS stack might signal the change to the the 0-RTT keys.
+After providing a QUIC client with the first handshake octets, the TLS stack might signal the change to 0-RTT keys.
 On the server, after receiving handshake octets that contain a ClientHello message, a TLS server might signal that 0-RTT keys are available.

 Note that although TLS only uses one encryption level at a time, QUIC